LISE++

 and then decrease of the production rate as the energy of the fragment

 decreases and the straggling increase.
-The result are shown on the graphic
+The results are shown on the graphic

 screen.